All Episodes

 And what they failed to prove, however, was that they were toxic at every dose level.

-They took it off the market completely based on the idea that at some dose level it causes heart arrhythmias and so on.
+They took it off the market completely based on the idea that at some dose level, it causes heart arrhythmias and so on.

-And they did that at great harm to the American people because I want to point out that in ancient uh traditional Chinese medicine there's a formulation called the I think it's the minor blue green dragon formula as it's known in TCM that actually uses Mahuang, which is the which is a Fedra and it's highly effective at ending pandemics as has been demonstrated throughout the history of China itself.
+And they did that at great harm to the American people because I want to point out that in ancient traditional Chinese medicine, there's a formulation called the, I think it's the minor blue-green dragon formula, as it's known in TCM, that actually uses Mahuang, which is ephedra.

 And so they took that out of reach of the American consumers long before COVID so that that wasn't available to people.

-I mean it's hard to not assign a malicious intent to the FDA on this.
+I mean, it's hard to not assign a malicious intent to the FDA on this.

-It's who's in charge um the FDA is is, you know, we've had a revolving door of employment at FDA forever.
+The FDA is, you know, we've had a revolving door of employment at FDA forever.

 And many former FDA commissioners have benefited one way or another as a result of that sort of thing.

-This also happens in Congress too.
+This also happens in Congress, too.

 There could be no negotiation.

-Uh that changed in the last several years, but that cost us hundreds of billions of dollars, and it could have enabled the drug industry to bankrupt the entire United States because any amount of money that they demanded for a drug would have to be paid because they wouldn't allow any negotiation under that statute.
+And it could have enabled the drug industry to bankrupt the entire United States because any amount of money that they demanded for a drug would have to be paid because they wouldn't allow any negotiation under that statute.

 That was insane.

-Uh okay, Jonathan, we're almost out of time.
+Okay, Jonathan, we're almost out of time.

 Donate to the organization.

-And we ought to rely on those things and empower individuals to make choices for themselves with full information access and with access to healthy foods and healthy water and healthy air and good uh good protection for access to information.
+And we ought to rely on those things and empower individuals to make choices for themselves with full information access and with access to healthy foods and healthy water and healthy air and good protection for access to information.

-And that's because we're serious about it, and that's because we don't really care what uh the government thinks of us, uh, and we're not interested in working for the government.
+And that's because we don't really care what the government thinks of us and we're not interested in working for the government.

 Well, that's why we support you.